 Western Australia for Students

-Western Australia is enormous, stretching from the very south to the very north of Australia.
-So, there is not one prevailing climate.
-Most of the state’s population lives in the south west, in and around Perth, which has a Mediterranean climate.
-Conditions in other regions vary from arid desert to the wet and humidity of monsoonal Asia.
+Western Australia is enormous, stretching the entire length of the Western section of Australia.
+Most of the state’s population lives in the south-west, in or around Perth, which has a Mediterranean climate.

 The cost of living in the state is affordable.
 Even Perth is not as expensive as some other capital cities in Australia.
 Bear in mind that as a student you will be on a tight budget, so you may have to do some comparison shopping and bargain hunting to make your allowance stretch that little bit further.